Google Keep vs OneNote

 For professionals who are often ‘plugged-in’ to their mobiles, both applications come with widgets along with other settings that can help users personalise the experience.
 This will make it even easier for busy professionals to stay connected to their digital notebooks, wherever their job takes them.

 Synchronisation is critical to keep all of your devices connected and your notebooks up to date.
-OneNote, for example, even gives users an option to control synchronisation (including a feature to disable files and images for sync).
-Likewise, Keep Notes can automatically sync across devices.
-Syncing notebooks between different devices offers Microsoft users a distinct advantage over those working from Google’s workspace.
-OneNote gives you different features depending on your devices, meaning busy users can stream their notebooks to their mobile when they want to move.
+OneNote, for example, even provides users an option to control synchronisation (including a feature to disable files and images for sync). can automatically sync across devices.

-Is Keep Notes really the Google equivalent of OneNote?
+Is Google Keep really the Google equivalent of OneNote?

-Keep is more like post-It notes, whereas OneNote can feel like a compressed Word file.
+Google doesn’t currently have a like for like product to OneNote.
+Google Keep is great for jotting down quick notes, but the scope and functionality of OneNote means it acts more like a compressed Word file.
 The differences between the applications will depend on what you expect from a note-taking application.
-Keep Notes is quite restrictive when compared to the variety of tools and features found in OneNote.
+Google Keep is quite restrictive when compared to the variety of tools and features found in OneNote.
 This is partly because Microsoft has years of experience in refining workplace tools for a changing environment, especially for those working in a hybrid workplace.

 Get help with OneNote